Why the UK Won't Tax Wealth

 The Agricultural Property Relief loophole

-The same applies to Business Property Relief (BPR), which gives 100% relief on family business shares held for at least two years.
-A family-owned trading business worth £50 million passes to the next generation tax-free.
+The same applies to Business Property Relief (BPR): 100% relief on family business shares held for at least two years.
+A £50 million family trading business passes tax-free.

-Combine the two and you have a system in which a wealthy farming family or a hereditary aristocrat can pass huge estates to their children paying no IHT.
-A working family inheriting their parents' £600,000 home (in London or the South East, an entirely ordinary scenario) can be hit with a 40% inheritance tax bill on anything above the nil-rate band.
+Combine the two and a wealthy farming family or hereditary aristocrat can pass huge estates to their children paying no IHT.
+A working family inheriting their parents' £600,000 home in London or the South East can be hit with 40% IHT on anything above the nil-rate band.

-The 2024 Autumn Budget capped APR and BPR at £1 million combined per estate, with 50% relief on anything above that, effective from April 2026.
-This is the so-called "tractor tax" that produced months of NFU protests.
-The change matters at the margin, but the structure remains in place.
-Wealth held in farms, family businesses and landed estates still flows through inheritance with a far lighter tax burden than wealth held as a bank account or a workplace pension lump sum.
+The 2024 Autumn Budget capped APR and BPR at £1 million combined per estate, with 50% relief above that from April 2026 - the so-called "tractor tax" that produced months of NFU protests.
+The structure remains in place.
+Wealth held in farms, family businesses and landed estates still flows through inheritance with a far lighter burden than wealth held in a bank account or pension lump sum.

-For comparison: the Duke of Westminster's family is widely reported to have used a series of trusts to manage the transfer of their £9 billion estate when the 6th Duke died in 2016, paying a fraction of the IHT that a non-trust estate of that size would have paid.
-The trust structure is legal, well-known, and entirely unavailable to anyone whose wealth sits in a bank account.
+The Duke of Westminster's family is widely reported to have used trusts to transfer their £9 billion estate when the 6th Duke died in 2016, paying a fraction of the IHT a non-trust estate of that size would have.
+The trust structure is legal, well-known, and unavailable to anyone whose wealth sits in a bank account.

 This is not a loophole that snuck in.
 It is the system as designed.